wetryingtodorock/getblock-docs/en/rpc-service/dgb/json-rpc/dgb_getrawmempool.md

 ---
-title: dgb:getrawmempool \[POST\]
+title: dgb:getrawmempool - DigiByte
-description: Returns all transaction ids in memory pool as a json array of stringtransaction ids.Hint use getmempoolentry to fetch a specific transaction from themempool.
+description: Example code for the dgb:getrawmempool json-rpc method. Сomplete guide on how to use dgb:getrawmempool json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters